deepchecks/deepchecks/docs/source/user-guide/vision/formatter_objects.rst

 The Image Formatter
 =====================
-The image formatter is responsible for transforming the image data that is received as an output from the data loader to the required format for the check's display (e.g. unnormalize the image).
+The image formatter is responsible for transforming the image data that is received as an output from the data loader to a format that is displayable for the check's display (e.g. unnormalize the image).
 In order to create an image formatter, you need to initialize an instance of the :class:`image_formatters.ImageFormatter` class, passing the transformation function.